 4. Expect Amazon Interviews to Deviate From Your Script

-Amazon interviewers are free to follow up and drill down at any point in time during your interview.
-This can seemingly de-rail the interview flow, but only if you're not prepared for it.
+Amazon interviewers are free to follow up and drill down any time during your interview.
+This can seemingly de-rail the interview flow, but only if you’re unprepared for it.
 Treat your initial STAR story as a conversation starter.
 Be prepared to deviate from the narrative if the interviewer is interested in details that are not part of the story.
-Feel free to return the conversation to the original flow by using the trick from this post (the proactive approach) - e.g. "I was going to tell you how I brought my vision to life unless you have any further questions".
-Remember - preparing your situations in advance is a mechanism to rustle up memories about your career experience and bring them to the front of your mind.
-It is not a substitute for thinking on your feet and offering details that you did not originally plan for.
+Feel free to return the conversation to the original flow by using the trick from this post (the proactive approach) – e.g. “I was going to tell you how I brought my vision to life unless you have any further questions”.
+Remember – preparing your situations in advance is a mechanism to rustle up memories about your career experience and bring them to the front of your mind.
+It is not a substitute for thinking on your feet and offering details you did not initially plan for.

 5. Keep Your Amazon Interviews Conversational

-Candidates who are comfortable at navigating their Amazon interviews in a conversational style will always come across as confident.
+Candidates who are comfortable navigating their Amazon interviews in a conversational style will always come across as confident.
 While confidence is not a Leadership Principle that Amazon expressly tests for in interviews, it is a winning characteristic to demonstrate.